Mikaela Shiffrin: Statistics

 By winning her second Olympic gold medal in the 2018 giant slalom, Shiffrin tied Ted Ligety and Andrea Mead Lawrence for the most Olympic gold medals ever won by an American Olympian in alpine skiing.
 She is one of only five Americans to win the World Cup overall title.
 In World Championships, she is the most decorated American alpine skier in history, having won the most medals (14) overall, a record seven of them gold.

-She is also the first and only athlete with wins in all six FIS Alpine Ski World Cup disciplines: slalom, parallel slalom, giant slalom, super-G, downhill, and alpine combined.
+Shiffrin is the first and only athlete with wins in all seven FIS Alpine Ski World Cup disciplines: slalom, parallel slalom, giant slalom, super-G, downhill, alpine combined and city event.
 She is the youngest skier to win 50 World Cup races, doing so at the age of 23 years and 9 months.
+She is also the only skier, male or female, to reach 100 World Cup victories.

-Through March 2025, she has won 101 World Cup races, overtaking Ingemar Stenmark for the most World Cup wins by any alpine skier, including 64 slalom races, the most won by any alpine skier in any discipline, and 22 giant slalom races, the most by any female alpine skier.
-Shiffrin is the only athlete to have won 15 races in the same calendar year, winning the last slalom of the 2018 season in Semmering and surpassing Marcel Hirscher.
-In the 2019 season, she became the first athlete to win 17 World Cup races during a season, breaking the record of 14 wins that Vreni Schneider had held for 30 years.
-By winning the gold medal in the slalom at the 2019 World Championships, she became the first alpine skier to win the world championship in the same discipline at four consecutive championships.
+As of March 25, 2026, Shiffrin has won 110 World Cup races.
+She overtook Ingemar Stenmark for the most World Cup wins by any alpine skier in 2023 with her 87th win.

+Shiffrin holds the record of most World Cup podiums, with 168.
+In the 2019 season, she set the record and became the first athlete to win 17 World Cup races during a season.
+By winning the gold medal in the slalom at the 2019 World Championships, she became the first athlete to win the world championship in the same discipline at four consecutive championships.
 Shiffrin holds the overall record of winning gold medals at seven world championships (all consecutively).
+Shiffrin is the first skier to win 100 World Cups.